 - Filed Under

-The Pentagon sparked an uproar among troops and veterans when it revealed that a new high-level medal honoring drone pilots will rank above some traditional combat valor medals in the military's "order of precedence."
+The Pentagon is creating a new high-level military medal that will recognize drone pilots and, in a controversial twist, giving it added clout by placing it above some traditional combat valor medals in the military's "order of precedence."

 The new medal will rank just below the Distinguished Flying Cross.
-It will have precedence over — and be worn on a uniform ahead of — the Bronze Star with Valor device, awarded to troops for specific heroic acts performed under fire in combat.
+It will have precedence over — and be worn on a uniform above — the Bronze Star with Valor device, a medal awarded to troops for specific heroic acts performed under fire in combat.

-"This award recognizes the reality of the kind of technological warfare we are engaged in the 21st century," Defense Secretary Leon Panetta told reporters in Washington as he announced the new medal on Feb.
-13.
+"This award recognizes the reality of the kind of technological warfare we are engaged in the 21st century," Defense Secretary Leon Panetta told reporters in Washington on Wednesday.

-The medal will be awarded for specific acts, like the successful targeting of a specific individual at a critical time.
-It is the first new force-wide medal recognizing combat achievement since the Bronze Star was created in 1944.
+The new medal will be awarded for specific acts, such as the successful targeting of a particular individual at a critical time.

-"But we should also have the ability to honor the extraordinary actions that make a true difference in combat operations … particularly when they remove the enemy from the field of battle, even if those actions are physically removed from the fight," Panetta said.
+"But we should also have the ability to honor the extraordinary actions that make a true difference in combat operations," Panetta said.
+"The contribution they make does contribute to the success of combat operations, particularly when they remove the enemy from the field of battle, even if those actions are physically removed from the fight."

-The Pentagon announcement came as a surprise to Doug Sterner, a military medals expert and curator of the Military Times Hall of Valor, the largest database of military medal recipients.
+The order of precedence came as a surprise to Doug Sterner, a military medals expert and the curator of the Military Times Hall of Valor, the largest database of military medal recipients.

 "It's got me puzzled," Sterner said in an interview Wednesday.
 "I understand the need to recognize the guys at the console who are doing some pretty important things.
 But to see it ranking above the Bronze Star [with] V?"